vogler/free-games-claimer/README.md

 If something goes wrong, use `PWDEBUG=1 node ...` to [inspect](https://playwright.dev/docs/inspector).

 ### Epic Games Store
-Alternatives:
+Options:
 - Run `node epic-games` (browser window will open, [headless leads to captcha](https://github.com/vogler/free-games-claimer/issues/2))
-- Run with Docker (browser is hidden inside -> headless for host):
+- Run inside Docker (browser is hidden, headless for host):
   - [Install Docker](https://docs.docker.com/get-docker/)
-  - `npm run docker:build`
-  - `npm run docker:epic-games`
+  - Options:
+    - `docker run` command from above
+    - `npm run docker` which does the same but stores files in `./data` instead of a Docker volume.
+    - `docker compose up`
-  - When you need to login, go to http://localhost:6080 (you can also connect with any other VNC client on port 5900)
+  - When you need to login, go to http://localhost:6080 (you can also connect with a VNC client on port 5900)

 ### Amazon Prime Gaming
-Run `node prime-gaming`
+Run `node prime-gaming` (locally or in Docker).

 Runs headless.
 Run `node prime-gaming show` to show the GUI (to login).